samn33/qlazy/c/README.md

 ## Description

-'qlazy' is a command of quantum computer simulator. 'libqlazy.so' is the library used by 'qlazy' that supports fundamental quantum gates and measurement.
+'qlazy' is a command of quantum computer simulator. 'libqlz.so' is the library used by 'qlazy' that supports fundamental quantum gates and measurement.